Dharengo/Spriter2UnityDX/README.md

 Changelog:

+v1.0.4:<br>
+Fixes:<br>
+-AnimationEvents are now preserved between reimports<br>
+-SpriteSwapper renamed to TextureController to avoid confusion<br>
+-Fixed a z-position issue with the SortingOrderUpdater<br>
 v1.0.3:<br>
 Fixes:<br>
 -Fixed an issue where flipped (negative-scaled) bones caused child sprites to appear out of place and in odd angles<br>